nestapon9/nestapon9/README.md

 ## Hello 👋

 My name is Néstor.
-I am a junior Data Analyst.
+I am a Data Analyst.

 _Here you'll find projects related to my work as a Data Analyst._